MaxOhn/rosu-pp-js/README.md

 // Calculating performance attributes for a specific score. const currAttrs = new rosu.Performance({
-    mods: 8 + 64, // Must be the same as before in order to use the previous attributes!
+    mods: "HDDT", // Must be the same as before in order to use the previous attributes!
     misses: 2,
     accuracy: 98.4,
     combo: 567,